 Penn Township compost site is located on Township land at the end of Gaugler Lane across from the Salem Lutheran Church, Salem Road.
 We accept trees (including Christmas trees), shrub trimmings, branches, leaves, garden waste, and grass clippings.
 There are signs on site to show you where to place the various materials.

-The site is open 7 days a week, dawn to dusk.
+The site is open 7 days a week, dawn to dusk for township residens and businesses by permit only.
 Compost and coarse mulch is available for free to our residents.
 Please call the Township office, 570-374-4778 to check on availability.

 Click on Link Below for a Detailed List